Lotud: Linangkit

-According to folklore, linangkit originated from patterns brought by traders from China.
+According to folklore, the linangkit originated from patterns brought by traders from China.
 This can be proven through the migration of Chinese people to Borneo to trade, and they carried out a barter system.
-Meanwhile, a Tantagas (Lotud priestess) from the Tuaran district believes that linangkit actually originated from within the Borneo people themselves, namely the Dusun, Rungus and Bajau.
-The tradition and activity of lumangkit (embroidering) linangkit has been inherited from generation to generation from their ancestor, Puan Pinar, or known as Odu Liugan, from Kampung Panjut, Tuaran, who was a woman of Lotud Dusun descent.
-Another opinion is that linangkit originated from the inspiration of the embroiderer themself.
-It was then passed down through generations from them.
-This statement was from the owner of the Tuaran Lotud Museum, Mr. Pediman Jabau, who was the eldest son of Puan Pinar.
+Meanwhile, a tantagas from the Tuaran district believes that the linangkit actually originated from within the Bornean people themselves, namely the Dusun, Rungus and Bajau.
+The traditional embroidery of the linangkit and lumangkit (the act of needle-weaving by hand) have been passed down through generations from their ancestor Puan Pinar, known as Odu Liugan, from Kampung Panjut, Tuaran, who was a woman of Lotud Dusun descent.
+Another opinion is that the linangkit originated from the inspiration of the embroiderer themself.
+It was passed down through generations by them.
+This statement was from the owner of the Tuaran Lotud Museum, Pediman Jabau, who was the eldest son of Puan Pinar.

-Originally, it used cloth sewn with fabric stiffeners on the left and right sides and a thin piece of cloth as a base to start the embroidery.
-The embroidery sewn at the starting point of the embroidery is connected to the fabric frame on the left and right sides.
-This embroidery technique is the counting-by-ear technique, while looking at the holes in the fabric as well as its "squares".
+Originally, it used cloth sewn with fabric stiffeners on the left and right sides, with a thin piece of cloth as a base to start the needle-weaving.
+The needle-weaving beginning at the starting point is connected to the fabric frame on the left and right sides.
+The needle-weaving technique is a count-by-ear technique, and it is done while looking at the holes in the fabric as well as its "squares".
 Linangkit weavers in the past used rice water as a fabric stiffener.
-This original embroidery requires a small pillow as a base to facilitate the embroidery process.
-This is because the fabric frame will be pinned on the left and right sides of the pillow so that its position is more stable.
-Linangkit embroidery of this type is made by using the imagination and inspiration of the embroiderer to produce motifs.
+The original needlework requires a small pillow as a base to facilitate the process.
+This is because the piece's frame will be pinned on the left and right sides of the pillow so that its position is more stable.
+Linangkit needlework of this type is made by using the imagination and inspiration of the embroiderer to produce motifs.

 Food

-"Moniang" is, in its short form, the term for eating betel used in the Lotud Dusun language, and it is a hereditary culture found among Dusun women.
-Red chalk processed from sea snail shells mixed with a little gambir and a few aged areca nuts or simple areca nut skins, wrapped in betel leaves, then is put into the mouth to be chewed until the saliva in the mouth turns red, but it is not swallowed because, when the mouth feels full, the betel eater would spit out the reddish saliva.
+"Moniang" is the term for chewing betel nuts used in the Lotud Dusun language, and it is a cultural tradition found among Dusun women.
+Red chalk processed from sea snail shells mixed with a few gambir and aged areca nuts or areca nut skins, wrapped in betel leaves, then it is placed in the mouth to be chewed until the saliva in the mouth turns red, but it is not swallowed; when the mouth feels full, the betel chewer spits out the reddish saliva.